ladybug-tools/ladybug-web/analemma2-3d/README.md

 ## Issues

-* 2017-07-26 ~ Not removing geometry and lights properly
-* 2017-07-26 ~ some raster tiles incorrectly offset
-* 2017-07-24 ~ heights of buildings are frequently incorrectly calculated
 * 2017-07-24 ~ Most [geoJson features]( https://en.wikipedia.org/wiki/GeoJSON ) are not yet implemented

 Not all tiles have 3D building data